charlieegan3/personal-website/README.md

 ---

-My username, `charlieegan3`, comes from my selection of a Gmail address in 2005. _3_ was my primary-school lucky number.
+My username, `charlieegan3`, comes from my selection of a Gmail address in 2005. _3_ was my primary school lucky number.